Syria

 Premiere Urgence Internationale in action

-Première Urgence Internationale intervenes in Syria in various sectors.
-Our teams are mobilized in the rehabilitation of irrigation systems, drinking water and sanitation networks, as well as housing for people who have fled the fighting and wish to return home, and other essential public infrastructures.
+Première Urgence Internationale works in Syria in various sectors.
+Our teams are involved in the rehabilitation of irrigation systems, drinking water and sanitation networks, as well as the housing of people who have fled the fighting and wish to return home, and other essential public infrastructures.

-Our intervention aims at restoring the autonomy of the populations through vocational training programs, adapted to the local market and support to entrepreneurs in order to restart their professional activity (such as, for example, the donation of agricultural tools) and to encourage income generating activities.
+Our intervention aims at restoring the autonomy of the population through vocational training programs, adapted to the local market, and support to entrepreneurs in order to restart their professional activity (such as the donation of agricultural tools) and encourage income-generating activities.

-In response to the COVID-19 epidemic in Syria, Première Urgence Internationale contributed to the efforts of humanitarian actors to improve hygiene, reduce the risks of propagation and protect vulnerable populations.
-Thus, the mission supported the establishment of quarantine centers and provided personal protective equipment while conducting hygiene promotion activities.
+In response to the COVID-19 epidemic in Syria, Première Urgence Internationale contributed to the efforts of humanitarian actors to reduce the risks of the virus spreading.
+The mission supported the establishment of quarantine centres and provided personal protective equipment (PPE) while conducting hygiene promotion activities.